3 — Railways, Railroads and Trains as metaphors: Part 2

 • • •

 This post is based on a service which I led in 2014.
 I explored the idea that Bible stories have multiple layers of meaning, using the story of a steam train trip my dad Paul and I took earlier that year.
 I showed a short video I made of the trip.
+I hope this is a useful example of preaching with purpose.

 • • •